How to Choose a Bento Box in 2025

 Large boxes (780 mL - 1000mL )

-Large boxes are for adults and growing teenagers who need a hearty lunch!
+Large boxes are great for adults and growing teenagers who need a hearty lunch!
 This is also a good choice if you want to pack a fluffy salad or bulky sandwiches that you don't want to smush inside a small box.

 XLarge boxes (1000mL+ )